klamma/ar-for-eu-book/_chapters/chapters/dialogueunderstanding.md

     <figcaption>Image of Step 3.14</figcaption>
 </figure>

-**Step 3.15.**  Go back to the Dialog > create a new child node on the menu node, called pudding menu > condition: #menu> Assistant responds: We have chocolate puddings, vanilla puddings, and milk puddings > Add child node on the pudding menu, called pudding finish > condition is #alldesserts > Assistant responds: No problem! > Again, create a new child node on the menu node, called cake menu > you turn, it’s the same way to create conditions!
+**Step 3.15.**  Go back to the Dialog > create a new child node on the menu node, called "pudding menu" > condition: #menu> Assistant responds: We have chocolate puddings, vanilla puddings, and milk puddings > Add child node on the pudding menu, called "pudding finish" > condition is #alldesserts > Assistant responds: No problem! > Again, create a new child node on the menu node, called "cake menu" > you turn, it’s the same way to create conditions!

 **Note:** It’s also possible that a client wants to know the cake menu after she/he chooses the pudding menu.
 Therefore, you need to think about how to create nodes and intents.